DB2-Limited/awesome-cheats/.github/CONTRIBUTING.md

 </p>
 ```

-If you have any other questions just ask [4doge](https://github.com/4doge).
+If you have any other questions just ask [4doge](https://github.com/4doge) or open new [issue](https://github.com/DB2-Limited/awesome-cheats/issues/new).

 Thanks for the contributing! ❤️